M Ryding Artworks

 Picture

-Encaustic painting involves multiple repeated steps, but the many layers provide many chances to tweak your individual creative process.
+Encaustic painting involves multiple repeated steps, and the many layers provide many chances to tweak your individual creative process.

 On to Painting with Encaustic